 Practice AreasBusiness Litigation Intellectual Property and Technology

-When he’s not practicing law, Mr. Krannich enjoys traveling, skiing, fly-fishing, playing sports, and enjoying the company of his wife, three young children, and an English Mastiff.
+Outside of practicing law, Mr. Krannich enjoys traveling, downhill skiing, fly-fishing, weightlifting, playing the guitar, and spending quality time with his wife, three young children, and two dogs.

 Trial counsel defending largest international fast-food franchising corporation in case involving claims of breach of contract and fraud.
 Trial team won directed verdict following five-week jury trial, including on trademark infringement counterclaims.

 Arbitration counsel to international accounting firm in suit alleging professional malpractice and breach of contract brought by former client involved in international jewelry manufacturing and sales.
 Obtained award of no liability and zero damages following four-week arbitration.

 Defense counsel for Big Four accounting firm in action involving alleged improper valuation of healthcare conglomerate purchased by plaintiff.
 Successfully moved for summary judgment on some claims and prevailed on remaining claims following jury trial, resulting in verdict of zero liability.